 Quick Answer

-Most vaccine side effects are mild and completely normal - they actually show the vaccine is working!
+Most vaccine side effects are mild and expected - they often show the vaccine is working.
 Common reactions include low-grade fever (bukhar), injection site pain and swelling, and temporary fussiness or sleepiness.
 These typically resolve within 24-48 hours without any treatment.
-Serious reactions are extremely rare, and the benefits of vaccination far outweigh the risks.
+Serious reactions are rare, and the benefits of vaccination far outweigh the risks — but it helps to know the danger signs (see the emergency section below).

 How Vaccines Protect Your Baby